 Research Experience for Teachers

-Since 2010, the UW and University of Puerto Rico-Mayaguez have collaborated to create a cross-cultural Research Experience for Teachers (RET) program with a diverse teacher cohort and dynamic professional development experience for middle and high school teachers at both institutions.
-During this paid professional development program, teachers get hands-on experience doing cutting-edge research and using the tools, language, and practices of science while designing learning activities for their classrooms.
-As fellows, teachers work under the direction of a principal investigator (PI) along with postdoctoral and graduate student mentors from the PI’s lab.
-Please see this page to learn more and apply, or see past RET projects here.
+The Research Experience for Teachers (RET) is an intensive professional development program where we place middle and high school science, technology, engineering, and mathematics teachers in Materials Research Science and Engineering Center (MRSEC) laboratories for seven weeks.
+During this program, teachers get hands-on experience doing cutting-edge research and use the tools, language, and practices of science while designing hands-on learning activities for the classroom.
+Participants work under the direction of a principal investigator (PI) along with postdoctoral and graduate student mentors from the PI’s lab.
+Please see this page to learn more!

 St. Vincent de Paul Food Pantry